 Sage FutureMakers is now in its second phase, with the programme being launched to 500 young people in five countries.

 Sage Foundation believes in engaging and educating the next generation of AI leaders in our rapidly changing world.
 Our goal is to inspire young people from under-served communities to engage in AI and AI education.
-We aim to address the challenges young people face due to a changing workforce, by giving them skills for jobs don’t exist yet.
+We aim to address the challenges young people face due to a changing workforce, by giving them skills for jobs that don’t exist yet.